AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 Now there are three types of learning objects, where Prime tracks learner progress; and the exported data contains progress information at the module level, which is the most granular unit of content that a learner can experience in Prime.

-* **Course **- a composition of one or more modules
+* **Course** - a composition of one or more modules
 * **Learning Program** - a composition of one or more courses
-* **Certification **- a composition of one or more courses.
+* **Certification** - a composition of one or more courses.

-Every row in the Learner Transcript could be pertaining to a specific user’s engagement with a Module, Course, Learning Program or Certification.
+Every row in the Learner Transcript could be pertaining to a specific user's engagement with a Module, Course, Learning Program or Certification.
 When a user is enrolled to a Learning Program, the transcript will indicate that the user is e

 The columns of the Learner Transcript provide various pieces of information pertaining to each learning activity, and the following tables describe the semantics of each column.